kohei0802/Cornell-box-path-tracing-Computer-Graphics/README.md

 2. Build on top of the BVH mechanisms in the previous exercise.
 3. Remove fireflies and shadow acnes

+# Finding
+- For fireflies, the major cause are miscalculation.
+The clipping might factor in but if the situation is too serious, it's most certaintly miscalculation.
+- For shadow artifacts, almost certaintly, it's either self-intersecting shadow acne or miscalculation.

 # Result

 # Prerequisites